ciderapp/Cider-Docs/compilation/compiling-on-linux.md

 {% hint style="warning" %}
 Running this on Node.js 17 or later will fail.
 This is due to Node.js 17 no longer writing `openssl_fips` to `config.gypi` so it's not there in Node.js 17's `process.config`.
 It is suggested to downgrade to ```nodejs-lts-gallium``` to resolve this issue.
 {% endhint %}

-{% hint style="info" %}
-If you like to live on the bleeding edge, use the `cider-git` package, this will compile directly from the [develop](https://github.com/ciderapp/Cider/tree/develop) branch.
-{% endhint %}

 ### Installing Cider